mattermost/docs/source/administration/devops-command-center.rst

 Listed incidents include the following information:

-- The current Commander’s profile picture and username
+- The current commander’s profile picture and username
 - Zero or more checklist items
 - The channels associated with the incident
 - A button to end the incident

 If the incident is active, but in a private channel, you won't be able to see the incident channel name or select **End Incident**.
-However, the Commander name and incident checklist is displayed.
+However, the commander name and incident checklist is displayed.
 If you're a participant in an incident channel, you can modify incident details from within that channel.

 You can view all incidents in the incident Backstage via **Main Menu > Incidents & Playbooks** and then select an incident to view the following details:

 - Incident name
 - A link icon to open the corresponding incident channel
 - Status (**Ongoing** or **Ended**)
-- The Commander, including profile picture and username
+- The commander, including profile picture and username
 - A prompt to export the incident channel
 - The total duration
 - The number of members involved in the incident